sara1594/Data_Analyst_Portfolio/My_Projects/Missing Persons and Racial Disparity in Media/README.md

 ### Project 2.
 Missing Persons and Racial Disparity in Media

-The goal of this project is to find the answers for my questions;
+By looking into the data of NCIC missing person's statistics data, I aim to find the answers for my questions;
-- What does missing persons data show us?
+- Who is actually missing?
 - How does 'White Syndrome' affect on media coverage of missing persons?

 My answers and the visualizations are in my Tableau page: